 Most British students enjoy studying foreign languages.
 This comes as a great advantage when learning Mandarin Chinese.
 Of course, there are a lot of people who will find it hard to learn.
 After all, Chinese is not the first foreign language choice in the UK, and easier languages like German, French, and Spanish are often preferred.

 English grammar is often considered easy, and so is Chinese.
-A simple Chinese sentence consists of a subject, a predicate and an object.
+A simple Chinese sentence consists of a subject, a predicate, and an object.
 For example, “I wash my hands” would be 我 Wo (I) 洗 xi (wash) 手 shou (hands) in Chinese.
 Chinese grammar is even simpler than English in some ways.
-Chinese language does not have different forms for singular / plural nouns, or forms based on gender.
+The Chinese language does not have different forms for singular/plural nouns or forms based on gender.
 The two languages are pretty different, but you can still find a connection between them.

 More differences come to mind when we speak about characters.
 Let’s take 人 (ren) for example.
 A single 人 means a person, a human being.
 Two 人 make a new character, 从 (cong), which means to follow (one person followed by another person).
 Three 人 make 众, which means the masses or a crowd.
 Likewise, a single 木 means a tree or wood.
 Two 木 make 林, meaning woods.
 Three 木 make 森, which means a forest.
 We can build more complex Chinese characters by learning the basic components and single-structure characters’ step by step.

 Proper pronunciation is hard for native English speakers at first.
 But you can overcome this with a lot of practice, and most people get comfortable with it in a few months.

 What you can do with the Chinese level you’ve reached: